 Pros: Uses some recycled plastic for polyester.
 Available in over 20 colors.

-Cons: Some reviewers found that it was a little short in the waist.
+Cons: Tends to run a little short in the waist.

 2. Russell Athletic Men’s Dri-Power Pullover Fleece Hoodie